President of Uruguay: Requirements

 The Constitution amendment establishes the requirements for becoming president.
 Article 151 establishes that the president must be a natural-born citizen of the country, or have been born to a Uruguayan citizen if born abroad.
 The president must also be at least 35 years old and be registered in the National Civic Registry.

 Election

-According to the current constitution, Constitution of Uruguay of 1967 or Constitution of Uruguay of 1997, the president is elected by direct popular vote for a term of five years.
+Article 151 establishes that the president, together with the vice president, is elected by direct popular vote for a five-year term, by an absolute majority of votes.
 A person may be reelected to the presidency any number of times, but is ineligible for immediate reelection.
 The president and vice president run on a single ticket submitted by their party.
-In case no candidate obtains an absolute majority of votes (50%+1), a runoff is held between the top two candidates.
-In this case, the candidate who obtains a plurality in the runoff wins the election.
+If no candidate obtains an absolute majority (50% + 1), a runoff is held between the two candidates who received the highest number of votes.
+In this case, the candidate who obtains a plurality in the runoff is elected.

-Powers and duties

-According to Article 168 of the Constitution, the president, acting with the respective minister or ministers, or the Council of Ministers, includes, is assigned: